VMware network loss

 Network packet loss

-It defines the network packet loss (in percentage) that is injected to the VM.
-You can tune it using the NETWORK_PACKET_LOSS_PERCENTAGE
+Network packet loss (in percentage) injected to the VM.
+Tune it by using the NETWORK_PACKET_LOSS_PERCENTAGE environment variable.

 apiVersion: litmuschaos.io/v1alpha1